On Jacobian group arithmetic for typical divisors on curves: Jacobian arithmetic for typical divisor classes

-The second, more serious, disadvantage is that at the moment when we compute a pair $(\tilde{s}, \tilde{t})$, we have not yet certified that $\tilde{D}$ is typical; this certification happens only after we flip using Corollary~\ref{corollary3.6} or Proposition~\ref{proposition3.12}.
+The second, more serious, disadvantage is that at the moment when we compute a pair $(\tilde{s}, \tilde{t})$, we have not yet certified that $\tilde{D}$ is typical; this certification happens only after we flip using Proposition~\ref{proposition3.6} or Proposition~\ref{proposition3.12}.
 Thus in case one of those two algorithms fails, we have no guarantee that $\tilde{s},\tilde{t}$ are an IGS for $\tilde{D}$, and so we may lose information about what element of the Jacobian we are working with.
-In that case, we would need to backtrack one full step in the computations to recover the information.
+In that case, we would need to backtrack one full step in the computations to recover the information, and then use a slower general-purpose algorithm.

 In conclusion, it is perhaps better in an implementation to stick to the approach of Subsection~\ref{subsection4.2}, with some lookahead to determine what to do with a particular pair $(\tilde{s},\tilde{t})$.
 For purposes of reasoning about the algorithm, however, the point of view in this subsection may be useful.